LintaoPeng/One-Step-Flow-Matching-for-PDOI/README.md

 # One-Step Flow Matching for PDOI Reconstruction

-This repository provides a PyTorch implementation of one-step conditional MeanFlow for PDOI image reconstruction.
+This repository provides a PyTorch implementation of "Physics-informed Learning for Ptychography-inspired Diffuse Optical Imaging Through Biological Tissue".
 The model reconstructs a single-channel grayscale image from a nine-channel measurement stored in a MATLAB `.mat` file.
 It supports model training, inference without ground truth, quantitative evaluation with PSNR, EMA checkpoints, and distributed training through Hugging Face Accelerate.

 ## Method overview